Lea esta hoja informativa en español

 - Survivor's guilt

-Survivor guilt is common among survivors of natural disasters, combat, and epidemics.
-It refers to the feeling that many survivors have that they have done something wrong in surviving a traumatic event when others did not.
+Survivor's guilt is common among survivors of natural disasters, violent conflicts, and epidemics.
+It refers to the feeling that many survivors have that they have done something wrong in surviving a traumatic event when others did not survive.

 ASS is sometimes compared to post-traumatic stress disorder, or PTSD, which is often associated with soldiers returning from war.
 However, ASS may have more in common with what is called complex PTSD, which results from enduring multiple traumas over a long period of time.

 There are few published studies looking into AIDS Survivor Syndrome.
 However, in recent years, LTS themselves have begun to come together and share about their lives in the aftermath of the epidemic's darkest years.
 The evidence that a particular condition has been affecting them is too overwhelming to ignore.
-Unfortunately, few published studies means few health care providers or therapists are aware of the signs that an individual is experiencing ASS.
+Unfortunately, few published studies means few healthcare providers or therapists are aware of the signs that an individual is experiencing ASS.
 But the body of research in this area is growing.

 Some health concerns faced by LTS relate to common effects of aging, while others have to do with the unique realities of surviving with HIV.
 Below is a list of some of the common issues LTS may experience.
 Click the additional links below for more information.